The Query Generator API

 The Siren Investigate configuration is stored in an index, which, by default, is called

-A search is an Elasticsearch query that returns a list of records.
+An entity table is an Elasticsearch query that returns a list of records.

 A dashboard has two states: